basmoura/nvim/README.md

 git clone https://github.com/basmoura/nvim.git ~/.config/nvim
 ```

-after clone the repo, please run `nvim` to open NeoVim then type `:PlugInstall` to install the
+after cloning the repo, please run `nvim` to open NeoVim then type `:PlugInstall` to install the
 plugins

 ### setup dev-icons

-first you need to install a [Nerd Font](https://www.nerdfonts.com/#home).
-I'm using FiraCode, but
+first, you need to install a [Nerd Font](https://www.nerdfonts.com/#home).
+I'm using FiraCode
-you use any you prefer.

-After install the font I just needed to change the font at iTerm2
+After installing the font I just needed to change the font at iTerm2

 ### GUI suggestion
 https://github.com/qvacua/vimr (best for MacOS)